upcmd/updocs-content/logs/c0115_vvvv.md

       Name: "",
       Do: {
         {
+          "cmd": {
+            "name": "tom",
+            "value": "tom2 created in subtask2"
+          },
           "name": "reg",
-          "desc": "by default hitom is registered in to global context", "cmd": {
+          "desc": "by default hitom is registered in to global context" },
-            "value": "tom2 created in subtask2",
-            "name": "tom"
-          }
-        },
         {
           "name": "print",